matthewzhenggong/CILSDS/README.md

 Cockpit integrative large screen display system
 ======================

-This project aims to provide flight simulator a cockpit integrative large screen display system as F-35, commnicating using JSON and UDP.
+This project aims to provide flight simulator a cockpit integrative large screen display system as F-35 written in python with wxpython-3.0, commnicating using JSON and UDP.

 Screenshots
 ------------------